jjantschulev/cli-artist/README.md

 # A drawing library for the console.

-Ever wanted to do some propper ASCII art?
+Ever wanted to do some proper ASCII art?
 Or a game in old-style BASIC?
 Well, we have.
 And here is a library to do just that.

 ---